Photofacial Questions and Answers

 Q: What body areas can I get treated?

 A: Any area, except directly around the eyes.
-The most common areas are the upper lip, face, neck, arms, hands, shoulders, legs, chest & back can all be treated.
+The most common areas are the face, upper lip, neck, arms, hands, shoulders, chest, legs, back and more can all be safely treated.

-A: We use specialized handpieces that filter different parts of the light spectrum.
-Each band of the spectrum has a wavelength that is ideal for different treatments, such as hair reduction, sunspot removal (red and brown spots), age spot removal and acne treatment.
-When the handpiece pulses, light’s energy converts into heat energy in the dermis (deep layer of skin), leaving the epidermis (outer layer of skin) unharmed.
-Our Pulsed light systems are able to deliver more comfortable and variable sized light beams than most lasers for delicate tiny spots or wider coverage for faster, larger treatment areas.
+A: Specialized handpieces that filter the light spectrum, enabling it to attract to the best blemishes.
+Each spectrum wavelength band is ideal for different treatments, such as sunspot removal (red and brown spots), hair reduction, acne treatment and age spot removal.
+While the handpiece pulse, light’s energy converts into heat energy in the dermis (deep layer of skin), leaving epidermis (outer layer of skin) unharmed.
+Our Pulsed-light systems are able to deliver more comfortable and variable sized light beams than most other lasers systems for delicate tiny spots or our wider coverage units for faster, larger treatment areas.

 Q: How is pulsed light different from a laser?

 A: We offer BOTH Pulsed light and Diode laser systems.